rijuma/rigoli.dev/README.md

 This was made using the amazing [Sveltekit](https://svelte.dev/docs/kit/) framework.

+Take a look at the [Deepwiki analysis](https://deepwiki.com/rijuma/rigoli.dev) if you want a quick overview.

 ## Running

 If you want it to try it on your local environment, just clone this repository and install dependencies: